 With Amazon FBA Onsite, you will automatically join the esteemed group of Prime listings.
 Therefore, your products will fall under the purview of nationwide, 2-day Prime offer for a flat fulfillment rate and flexible same-day shipping as well.

 Unfortunately, as of May 2018, FBA Onsite is an invite-only program.
 In order to enjoy the benefits of this superb solution, you will have to be personally invited by Amazon to join it.
 However, this is a relatively new concept that is still taking shape.

 New developments are likely to take place in this space, and we advise you to follow this news closely, especially if you are a seller on Amazon.
 Given that it is still in its early stages, Amazon is likely to experiment with the FBA Onsite idea with a selected group of sellers and see where they could improve further.

 Once it irons out all the wrinkles, we can expect them to take it to the next level.

 Amazon, on its part, has cleverly solved its warehouse overloading problems by empowering the merchants and helping them manage their inventory better.
 This translates into Amazon is getting more warehouse space, all for the cost of delivering the products on the behalf of the sellers – something which Amazon has been doing all this while.

 As for the sellers, with Amazon effectively taking over the inventory and logistics management for them, they can enjoy low shipping and delivery costs and boost their sales numbers.

 However, all of this is still in theory.
-Only time will tell how well Amazon FBA Onsite will fare in comparison to its predecessors.
-Things are bound to get intriguing and we will bring you the latest developments on this front.
+Only time will tell how well Amz FBA Onsite will fare in comparison to its predecessors.
+Things are bound to get intriguing, and we will bring you the latest developments on this front.